cqframework/mct-ig/input/pagecontent/technical-requirements.md

 #### Implementation

-This section describes implementation considerations for the Measure Calculation Tool, both for the prototype implementation, as well as enterprise considerations that must be addressed before the MCT could be fully supported for production use cases.
+This section describes implementation considerations for current protoype and considers issues that need to be addressed before a future implementation of an enterprise level solution.

 The following sequence diagram implements the reporting submission use case described above: